 6925 Hollywood Blvd., Hollywood, CA 90028

 Perhaps one of the most famous movie theaters in the world, TCL Chinese Theatre hosts movie premieres, ceremonies, and film festivals along with regular movie showings.
-The theatre now also hosts an IMAX auditorium as well.
-Grauman’s Chinese Theatre originally opened in 1927 and is just as famous for the cement handprints and footprints out front.
+Originally opened in 1927 as Grauman’s Chinese Theatre, you can find the cement handprints and footprints of famous movie stars out front.
+The theatre has had technology upgrades and now also hosts an IMAX auditorium.

 1660 N. Highland Ave., Hollywood, CA 90028

-Located within the Historic Max Factor Museum, the Hollywood Museum features four floors that are home to more than 10,000 items.
-You’ll find photographs, props, costumes, memorabilia, posters, and more all from favorite movies and TV shows.
+Located within the Historic Max Factor Building, the Hollywood Museum features four floors that are home to more than 10,000 items.
+You’ll find photographs, props, costumes, memorabilia, posters, and more all from your favorite movies and TV shows.